cicyfan/cs-gy-6613-spring-2020/content/docs/lectures/planning/planning-application/_index.md

 ---
-title: Planning Approaches
+title: Autonomous Agent Planning Application
-weight: 91
+weight: 94
 draft: true
 ---

-# Planning Approaches
+# Autonomous Agent Planning Application

 In this section we treat planning approaches that dominate in real-world applications.
 We focus on motion planning of autonomous mobile agents (self driving cars) as an example subdomain that we are all familiar with.
 There are [two main schools of thought in motion planning](https://arxiv.org/pdf/2003.06404.pdf) irrespectively of the Markovian assumptions regarding the transition or measurement models.